performant-software/Neatline/README.md

     * _Default Point Radius_: The radius of standalone points and verties on lines and polygons.
 Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.

+    * _Default Base Layer_: Select the default starting base layer for the exhibit.
+Users can manually change the base layer with the layer switcher widget at the top right of the map.

+As you make changes to the color, radius, and width styles, the shapes on the map _that do not have an item-specific setting for the style in question_ will automatically update the reflect the new settings.

+When you're done editing the default styles, click the "Save" button at the bottom of the dropdown to lock the changes.

+To edit item-specific styles:

+  1. Open the edit form for the record that you want to style.

+  2. If it's not already visible, click on the "Map Styles" fieldset heading to display the style options.

+  3. Edit the inputs for Shape Color, Line Color, Line Opacity, Line Thickness, and Point Radius as described above.
+As you make changes, the record's shapes will update to reflect the new settings.

+When you're done editing the styles, click the blue "Save" button at the bottom of the edit form.

 ### Plot Records on the Timeline